Learn how to make pesto pasta with this quick & easy recipe! With bright, bold flavor, it's one of our favorite weeknight dinners.

 We got to where we were going – an industrial area in the Pullman neighborhood where, situated on the roof of the Method production facility, is Gotham Greens.
 I’ve been obsessed with their locally grown greens since the moment I came across their deliciously spicy arugula earlier this year.
 We got a tour of their rooftop greenhouse, and even though it was cold and miserable outside, it was so warm and sunny up there.
 There was a sea of the softest butter lettuces, my favorite spicy arugula, and the loveliest scent of fresh basil.

-Later that night, with a fridge full of greens and a pantry full of not much else, I made my go-to quick & easy dinner: this five minute vegan pesto pasta.
-We weren’t about to head out into the snow for any additional groceries, and really, nothing beats pesto pasta in terms of combining bold flavor and easy prep.
+Later that night, with a fridge full of greens and a pantry full of not much else, I made my go-to quick & easy dinner: this five minute pesto pasta.
+We weren’t about to head out into the snow for any additional groceries, and really, nothing beats pasta in terms of combining bold flavor and easy prep.

 How to Make Pesto Pasta